splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/10-windows.md

 |Open a file to edit.     | `code`       |Launch Visual Studio Code to edit a file or folder.|

 Visual Studio Code (vscode) is a graphical text editor designed to write source code.
-You can launch Visual Studio Code using the `code` command in the Terminal.
+You can launch Visual Studio Code using the `code` command in the terminal.
 The [Visual Studio Code documentation](https://code.visualstudio.com/docs/editor/command-line) describes how to use this in detail, including how to install this shortcut if you have built your own setup.

 The `code` command can be passed an argument to indicate the file or folder you want to open.
 For example, `code .` will launch vscode and have it open the folder from the current working directory.
 Use `code Program.cs` to open vscode with the *Program.cs* file.